Summary

 Where is the outdoor unit typically installed in a condo?

-Outdoor units are usually placed on balconies or patios where there’s enough space, and indoor units are mounted on interior walls near them.
+Outdoor units are usually placed on balconies or patios where there’s enough space, and indoor units are mounted on interior walls near the outdoor units.

 Will a heat pump make noise in my condo?

-All heat pumps make some sound from the compressor and fans, but modern inverter models run quieter and are less obtrusive than older HVAC equipment.
+All heat pumps produce some noise from the compressor and fans, but modern inverter models run more quietly and are less obtrusive than older HVAC equipment.

 Are there rebates available for condo heat pump installations?